 Each player is dealt a card depicting an outlaw, the city he's located in and reward amount for capturing him.
 On your turn, you spin the spinner and advance along the trails the number of spaces indicated.
 When you reach the town where the outlaw on your card is located, you immediately spin the spinner and if it stops on "HIT", you capture the outlaw.
 If not, you try again next turn.

 Once captured, you place a "Bullet" token on the card then draw a new one.
 If you land on another player, you are forced into a shootout and the loser has an outlaw escape.
 The first player to return to San Francisco with the required amount of money and outlaws wins.
 Can’t you just feel the excitement?

 Aside from playing my drums for hours on end this is the most fun, excitement and adventure a kid from the Chicago suburbs with chronic asthma and the inability to go outside 11 months out of the year could have.
 So when deciding on the perfect name for a blog that will chronicle my real-life adventures across America and beyond with my trusty six-string Godin guitar, I could not think of a better, more fitting name.
 See you on the road and be sure to sign up! #HaveGuitarWillTravel

 SCOTT HELMER is a singer, songwriter, musician, talk radio host, and Guinness World Records title holder for "Most Live Music Performances in 24 Hours (multiple cities)."

 Since 2012 his special fundraising concerts have helped raise more than $2 Million Dollars for good causes across America ranging from military veterans and their families, equine-assisted therapy, suicide prevention, first responders, pet and animal rescues, food banks, historic places, special needs children and adults, and more.

-SIGN-UP to have the “Have Guitar - Will Travel” blog delivered directly to your inbox.
+SIGN-UP and receive the “Have Guitar - Will Travel” blog.